NormanTUD/MayhemMonkey/README.md

 | `vars` | `TypeError: Object must have __dict__ attribute` |
 | `zip` | `None` |

-## Frequently Asked Questions
-How can I use MayhemMonkey in my application?

-MayhemMonkey is easy to use to simulate errors in basic Python functions.
-You can install mayhemmonkey in your project and then configure error probabilities for specific functions, function groups, or globally.
-This helps ensure that your application is robust enough to handle different error conditions.

 ## What happens if an error occurs?

 When an error occurs due to the configured error probability, an exception will be raised that you can handle with a try-except block.
 You can ensure that your application is prepared for these errors by adding appropriate error handling.